engeir/hack-md-notes/de-verify.md

 ## Syncing Issues

-What if the forcing and temperature signals are without any noise and stationary at zero, but they are not in perfect sync.
-If the below plots, the forcing shown and the forcing used to generate the temperature from convolution of the response function are almost identical.
+Let us go back to forcing and temperature signals that themselves are not altered.
+Instead, we make them be out of sync.
+In the below plots, the forcing shown and the forcing used to generate the temperature from convolution of the response function are almost identical.
 The difference is that the arrival times are shifted by one single index back, forward or nothing at all with equal probability.
 This has a big effect on